-Re-Admission to the Master of Arts in Theology
+Re-Admission to the Masters programs of the Hubmaier School.

 A student whose enrollment at Truett McConnell University has been interrupted for any reason for two or more semesters (excluding summer term) must apply for readmission.
 The application for readmission must be submitted to the Office of Graduate Admissions for the appropriate semester.
 If a student had enrolled in any other college or university during their absence from Truett McConnell University, they must also submit official transcripts from each institution.
 The student must also advise the Office of Graduate Admissions of any life changes (marriage, divorce, new job, etc.) that occurred during the break in enrollment.